ewibowo/aws-lab/docs/asa-fundamentals.rst

    :width: 400px
    :alt: ASA Security Level: High to Low

-From a lower security level to a high security level:
+From a lower security level to a higher security level:

 * ACL is required for initiating traffic to traverse from a lower security level to a higher security level.
 * No ACL is required for the return traffic from a higher security level to a lower security level.